kjetil-lye/learning_airfoils/performance_testing/README.md

 # Performance testing for different tensorflow versions

-This subfolder tests different versions of tensorflow to measure performance.
+This subfolder tests different versions of tensorflow and keras to measure performance.

 Simply run

-    python run_different_tensorflow_versions.py
+    python run_different_tensorflow_and_keras_versions.py

-and look at the output
+and look at the output, specifically the plots under img